-Benton, D.T., & Rakison, D.H. (in press).
-Associative learning or Bayesian inference: Revisiting backwards blocking reasoning in human adults.
-Cognition.
+Benton, D.T., & Rakison, D.H.
+(2023).
+Associative learning or Bayesian inference?
+Revisiting backwards blocking reasoning in adults.
+Cognition, 241, 1-11.

 Benton, D. T. (2023).
 How infants learn about people and object causal action: An associative account.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 45, No. 45).